ajeyam/My-Project/README.md

 <b>Feedback result</b>
 <br>
 Every completion of my task I showed with my group member first and getting very good feedback and appreciation from them.
 I believed feedback is very important that boost more interest.
 My group members are always happy with my work as different user's point of view.
-I showed my work to my client and client also satisfied with working style and gives me great feedback.
-I had client that client is my supervisor as well.
+I showed my work to my client and satisfied with my working style.
+Supervisor is one of our client.
 I got good feedback and sometime not, but it is a learning curve to me to move forward to achieve successful.